 Main Title

-If the object does not have a title, devise one, including as known:
+If the object does not have a title, devise one using known aspects of the work:

 Examples: